Receta

 Research

-To uncover how users currently engage with recipes, I conducted user interviews, a literature review, and a competitive audit.
-I organized findings through affinity mapping to highlight behavioral trends and needs.
+To uncover how users currently engage with recipes, the team conducted user interviews, a literature review, and a competitive audit.
+We organized findings through affinity mapping to highlight behavioral trends and needs.

 Key Insights: